 The effect of COVID-19 on the fintech sector and wider markets

-Panic is easy to spread in an online world, and according to insurance company Euler Hermes, trade losses in the US from the pandemic could reach $320 million each quarter.
+Panic is easy to spread in an online world, and according to insurance company Euler Hermes, trade losses in the US from the pandemic.
 However, we must remember that this is not the first, and most certainly will not be the last, global emergency that has a huge impact on markets.